OctHe/ICE/README.md

 # Integrated Command-Line Environment (ICE)

-ICE is the configuration of multiple tools with command-line.
+ICE, which is the short of integrated command-line environment, is the configuration of multiple tools with command-line.
 ICE wants to use keyboard as many as possible to obtain an efficient workflow.
-The main advantage of command-line interface is the high efficiency compared to graphical user interface (GUI) since it only relies on keyboard as the input method.
-We argue that the command-line interface (CLI) also can meet the requirement in most time.

-The prerequisites of ICE is bash and one of the system-level package managers (e.g., apt, zypper, etc.).
-It will install all the other tools.

 ## Environment